Divorce and separation

 If your annulment is legally valid in the country where it was granted, it's valid in BC.
 However, an annulment that comes from a religious authority (instead of a court) isn't valid in BC.

-How do I get proof of my divorce if I have lost my original order or certificate?
+How do I get proof of my divorce if I've lost my original order or certificate?

 I divorced (final decree) in January 1978.
 I have no idea where any of the papers that came to me at that time might be.
-They may have been thrown out at some time.
-However, I would like to get married again and need to prove that I did get divorced.
+They may have been thrown out.
+However, I would like to get married again and need to prove that I am divorced.
 My ex-husband won't give me the details and I don't have anybody who can help me.

 My divorce was started in BC, but I live overseas.
 How do I know if I'm officially divorced?

 You can call the Central Registry of Divorce Proceedings for Canada, located in Ottawa, Ontario.
 They can tell you whether you have a divorce order, and if so, where it's filed.
-See Obtaining a Divorce Certificate on the Court Services website for a link to the Central Registry and information about how to get a copy of the final divorce order.
+See How do I get my divorce certificate? on the Courthouse Services website for a link to the Central Registry and information about how to get a copy of the final divorce order.

 What can I do if I'm not sure whether my divorce ever went through?